top of page

 What Is an Annual Review?

 An Annual Review, as the name suggests, is a yearly review of a child or young person’s Education and Health Care Plan (“EHC Plan”) and in particular the needs, provision and outcomes in that plan.
-It is an opportunity for parents/carers to feed back as to how the Plan is or isn't working and request that changes are made to some/all sections of the EHC Plan; including those that are not subject to appeal to the SEND Tribunal, e.g. section A and E. It is important to note that the Annual Review is much more than just the meeting to discuss the EHC Plan and any amendments required.
-It is an entire process beginning with obtaining the views of all the professionals involved in the EHC Plan (not just the school) and ending with the issuing of a new Final EHC Plan, which gives rise to appeal rights.
+It is an opportunity for parents/carers to feed back to the school/college and local authority how the Plan is or isn't working and request that changes are made to some/all sections of the EHC Plan; including those that are not subject to appeal to the SEND Tribunal, e.g. sections A and E. It is important to note that the Annual Review is much more than just the meeting to discuss the EHC Plan and any amendments required.
+It is an entire process beginning with obtaining the views of all the professionals involved in the EHC Plan (not just the school) and ending with the issuing of a new Final EHC Plan (whether or not amended) and which gives rise to appeal rights.
 There are specific steps that the local authority must follow throughout that process and they must complete it within a set timescale.

 Arranging the Annual Review is the responsibility of the local authority, although if a child/young person attends a school or college then the administration of the review process is generally delegated to that institution.
-Often, sadly, local authorities fail to follow at least some, and often most, of the steps of the Annual Review process that are clearly set out in law.
-These are:
+Often, sadly, local authorities fail to follow at least some, and often many, of the steps of the Annual Review process, notwithstanding that they are clearly set out in law.

 • Consultation by the local authority with the parent of the child/young person (and school/college if relevant) about the EHC plan, taking into account their views, wishes and feelings.